 1.)
 Assemble top hat with rotor ring using supplied screws and self locking jet nut hardware.
-Rear and front top hats are not the same, the main difference is different heights so make sure you do not mix them up.
+Rear and front top hats are not the same, the main difference is different heights and weight so make sure you do not mix them up.
+Fronts are lighter and shorter.
 Tighten hardware with hand tool as much as you can but only to the point where you can still rotate screws/nuts freely by hand.
 At this point the hardware if tightened any more, would result in the nuts not being able to rotate freely by hand.

 2.)
 To center top hat with rotor ring, insert 4x guide blocks as shown.
-It is okay to tap guide blocks with a plastic hammer or metal tool as it is a very tight fit by design, but make sure before you tap that the block is aligned first.
+It is okay to tap guide blocks with a plastic hammer or metal tool as it is a very tight fit by design, but make sure before you tap, that the 4 blocks is aligned first.
 The guide blocks will not scratch the hard anodized gold top hats so you do not have to be too gentle, but don't smash it too hard either.
 Use common sense.